 Late in the 1970’s, four Kingston women got together to discuss the idea of a low-cost community house in downtown Kingston — a place where grassroots organizations, families, and community groups could gather, prepare and share food, learn new skills, and encourage lively discussion.

-On March 23 1981, they registered as a not-for-profit corporation and purchased a three-story brick house located at 99 York Street.
-They donated the house to the community, to be governed by a volunteer Board of Directors.
-In May 1983, The Kingston Community House for Self-Reliance (or “99 York”) opened.
+On March 23, 1981, they registered as a not-for-profit corporation and purchased a three-story brick house located at 99 York Street.
+They donated the house to the community and proposed that its operations be governed by a volunteer Board of Directors.
+In May 1983, The Kingston Community House for Self-Reliance (or “99 York”) officially opened.

-Since that time, the Kingston Community House for Self-Reliance has rented affordable office spaces to community groups, and provided inexpensive meeting spaces to hundreds of individuals.
+Since then, the Kingston Community House for Self-Reliance has rented affordable office spaces to community groups and provided inexpensive meeting spaces to hundreds of people.

-The board is committed to providing safe and welcoming spaces to meet the changing needs of our neighbourhood — a comfortable place with a big living room, a board room, an outdoor space for children, and a modern kitchen.
+The board is committed to providing safe and welcoming spaces to meet the changing needs of our neighbourhood.
+It’s a comfortable place with a big living room, a boardroom, an outdoor space for children, and a modern, fully equipped kitchen.